marisarpo/horizons-week02/day4/horello-ajax/readme.md

 1. Click "Allow" on the authentication screen.
 1. Copy this token and paste it into `config.js`.

 That was pretty easy, right?
-These two numbers--the key and the token--are how our application (Horello) authenticates to the Trello backend.
+These two strings--the key and the token--are how our application (Horello) authenticates to the Trello backend.
 It's how Trello knows which boards, lists, and cards we have access to, and it's how Trello knows whose pretty face to attach to our